cloudant-labs/graphdb-slate/source/includes/guides/replication-guide.md

 Cloudant’s replication capabilities are best-of-class.
 Data can be copied from one database to another in the same Cloudant account, across accounts and across data centers.
 Data can even be replicated to and from a Cloudant account and a mobile device using [Cloudant Sync](https://cloudant.com/product/cloudant-features/sync/) or [PouchDB](http://pouchdb.com/).
 Replication can run in one direction or in both directions, as one-shot or continuous operation and can be finely tuned with optional parameters.

-Cloudant’s replication protocol is compatible with a range of other databases and libraries as we’ll see in part two of this series, making it a great fit for Internet of Things (IoT) and mobile applications.
+Cloudant’s replication protocol is compatible with a range of other databases and libraries, making it a great fit for Internet of Things (IoT) and mobile applications.

 This guide introduces Cloudant’s replication functionality, discuss common use-cases and shows how to make your application replicate successfully.